iterative/mlem.ai/content/docs/user-guide/deploying/flyio.md

 and deployments with `mlem declare deployment flyio app`, to use them later like
 this: `mlem deployment run --load app --model=models/rf`.

+If you have multiple Fly.io organizations, you need to specify the `org` slug, which you can get from running `flyctl orgs list`.
+Fly.io by default uses a `personal` organization if you don't have any.

 For more information on declaring environments and deployments, see [Deployments User Guide](/doc/user-guide/deploying/).
 For an example of creating and using those declarations, check out